jennybc/2016-06_spreadsheets/README.md

 Chris Albon <https://twitter.com/chrisalbon> riffing on that w/r/t to a crazy web form: "You go to production with the features you know, not the features you need."
 <https://twitter.com/chrisalbon/status/720613507457093632>

+Me <https://twitter.com/JennyBryan/status/735671032636276736>: "The more spreadsheets I look at, the more I realize ppl use them like I use a git repo.
+It's how they manage data + "code" + figs & results."

 Thread of CRAZY spreadsheet stories, in response to my tweet:
 <https://twitter.com/JennyBryan/status/722954354198597632>